antonreshetov/mysigmail/README.md

 - **Output:** HTML generator renders both default and custom icons as email-safe `<img>` tags.
 - **State:** JSON state loader/downloader + reactive signature store via `useSignatureData`.

-> **Summary (from Sourcery):**
-> Add customizable hyperlink fields and social icons to the signature builder, introduce a new template, and refactor form and component handling for cleaner state management.

 ---